Planets in binary systems (independent database)

-=> A MACHINE READABLE TABLE of all the binaries-with-planets' main characteristics (sorted by increasing binary separation) is available for download.
-This table is complete for all planets on S-type orbits in binaries of separations up to 500au (an equivalent table for circumbinary planets (P-type orbits) can be found here
+=> NEW: a machine-readable table of all the binaries-with-planets' main characteristics (sorted by increasing binary separation) is now available for download.
+This table is complete for all planets on S-type orbits in binaries of separations up to 500au

 THE BASIC FACTS :

-Detailed description of Figure 1: All systems with at least one confirmed exoplanet and one confirmed stellar companion (or with non-background probability of <1%) with projected separation <200au.
+Detailed description: All systems with at least one confirmed exoplanet and one confirmed stellar companion (or with non-background probability of <1%) with projected separation <200au.
 The blue circles' location shows the semi-major axis of the exoplanet while the yellow circles show the location of the companion star.
 The radius of the blue circle is proportional to the estimated radius of the planet (or the cubic root of its mass when only a mass estimate is available).
 The radius of the yellow circle is proportional to the cubic root of the mass ratio between the companion and the central star (for the sake of visibility, the sizes of the planets have been inflated by a factor 20 with respect to the sizes of the yellow stars).

 For both the planets and the stars, the horizontal purple line represents the radial excursion due to the object's eccentricity.
 Note that, for most stellar systems of separation > 30-50AU, the semi-major axis of the binary is unknown and the only available information is the projected separation between the stellar components.
 These cases are indicated by a "|" symbol overlaid onto the companion star.